 NUvention: Innovate for Impact is an interdisciplinary experiential learning program designed to expose students to the design and launch of market-based ventures that address unmet societal and environmental needs of both an international and domestic nature.
-The social entrepreneurial approach to addressing global challenges such as poverty, hunger, lack of access to sanitation, the need for sustainable energy supply and affordable health care will be the focus of the course.
+The social entrepreneurial approach to addressing hyperlocal challenges that affect the City of Chicago.
 Innovate for Impact will walk students through the steps associated with creating and implementing a social venture—a venture that addresses a social issue while simultaneously being financially self-sufficient.

 Students will be exposed to the user-centered design process for social impact, market and nonmarket contexts of resource-challenged settings and the nuts-and-bolts of launching a venture.
-In addition to the classroom component, Innovate for Impact is unique in that it will include a two-week field research component, where student teams are completely immersed in the communities with which they are working.
 Like other NUvention courses, Innovate for Impact represents the most aggressive attempt to allow students to create a start-up social venture within the framework of a class.

 In 2014, NUvention: Innovate for Impact was instructed by the clinical assistant professor of entrepreneurial practice at Kellogg, Jamie Jones, in a two-quarter format.
 Once the new syllabus is finalized, it will be posted here.
 Please note that the format and professor for the class have changed; it is now a one-quarter class, instructed by Mark Werwath in spring quarter.